Boshen/cargo-shear/README.md

 1. use the `cargo_metadata` crate to list all dependencies specified in `[workspace.dependencies]` and `[dependencies]`
 2. iterate through all package targets (`lib`, `bin`, `example`, `test` and `bench`) to locate all Rust files
 3. use `syn` to parse these Rust files and extract imports
+  - or use `cargo expand` to expand macros and then parse the expanded code
 4. find the difference between the imports and the package dependencies

 ## Prior Arts